 This is the main law protecting wild animals, birds and plants in Jersey.
 Species that are listed in the Schedules to the Law, as well as their dens or nests, are protected from harmful activities.
 The use of certain lethal methods of taking or killing all wildlife is also prohibited.

-If you are unsure whether or not your proposed action is against the Law, contact the Department of the Environment for advice.
+If you are unsure whether or not your proposed action is against the Law, contact Natural Environment for advice.

 Conservation of Wildlife (Jersey) Law 2000 on Jersey Law website

 Licensing for protected species

 Anyone wishing to handle or disturb a protected species, its den or nest, or to pick a protected plant must hold a valid licence issued under the Conservation of Wildlife (Jersey) Law 2000.

 A licence is also needed to use certain methods of capturing non-protected species of wild animal or bird.

 Licences for conservation and research